ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/nginx/example.md

 Do the same thing on the second web server.

-If Nginx was running before file creation restart it on each web server and on the API gateway using the command:
+If Nginx was running before you created the file on the two webservers, restart it on each web server and on the API gateway using the command:

 ```console
 systemctl restart nginx
 ```

-Run the following wget command in the client instance, the <dns-name> is the DNS name of the reverse proxy machine.
+Run the `wget` command in the client instance, the <dns-name> is the DNS name of the reverse proxy machine.

 ```console
 wget https://<dns-name>/file.txt --no-check-certificate
 ```

-## To curl to retrieve a webpage
+## Use curl to retrieve a webpage

 The default index.html is already on each web server.
-Use curl to retrieve it.

-### Quick start

-Run the following curl from another machine to retrieve the index.html
+Run the `curl` command from another machine to retrieve the index.html.

 Again, <dns-name> will be the DNS name of the reverse proxy machine.